 To generate reports using Roadway Reporter, you must first publish the Generate Report tool as a geoprocessing service.
 To publish as a geoprocessing service, you must author a geoprocessing task using the Generate Report geoprocessing tool.
 Follow the instructions listed to deploy the Generate Report geoprocessing tool.

 The Generate Report tool is part of the Roadway Reporter installation.
-Therefore, if ArcGIS Desktop and Roadway Reporter web server are present on separate machines, you need to copy the entire Tools folder from the Roadway Reporter machine to the ArcGIS Desktop machine to publish the tool.
+If ArcGIS Desktop and Roadway Reporter web server are present on separate machines, you must copy the entire Tools folder from the Roadway Reporter machine to the ArcGIS Desktop machine to publish the tool.

 - In ArcCatalog, create a folder connection to the Roadway Reporter tools folder.

 The Tools folder is located in the Roadway Reporter web folder, which can be found in <Installation location>\ArcGIS\LocationReferencing\Server<Server Version>\Web\RoadsandHighways\RoadwayReporter.

 - Open the .mxd file that you created in step 2 of the deployment.